The “just tell me when it’s ready” approach won’t work much longer.

 Using Unity, you can build voice commands into your app and, as far as I can tell, they’ll work on any headset.
 IBM is experimenting with this using their super computer, Watson, on the Starship Enterprise in Vive.
 What’s amazing about Watson is, instead of having to specifically use the words “shields up” the user can say “we need shields now” and Watson interprets the command correctly.

 Controllers may not be the future of Enterprise VR, but today they are a part of the toolkit — especially for VR headsets like the HTC Vive or the Oculus Rift.
 They’re fun tools for gaming, and if your Enterprise app includes a gun then they might make sense.
 Otherwise, I think controllers get awkward, especially when you try to start typing things like in this Oculus example.
 Pointing at and clicking on keys is not a solution.
-I’ve seen very few strong use cases for controllers in the Enterprise — but I’m happy to be proven wrong.
+I’ve seen very few strong Applications for controllers in the Enterprise — but I’m happy to be proven wrong.

 This video gives a demo of annotations on Hololens.
 While I haven’t found demos of this on other AR headsets, with Apple’s AR kit, you can record sound in space, like so: